 Tow truck insurance requirements in different states

-Each state has its own requirements for tow truck insurance coverages.
-In the following table, you’ll see what kinds of coverages and what the minimum coverage limits are required.
+Each state has its own requirements for tow truck insurance coverage.
+In the following table, you’ll see what kinds of coverage and what minimum coverage limits are required.
 It’s vital to know that limits for liability and personal injury coverages are also variable by the state.

 – Less that 35,000 lbs: $50,000 CSL (Combined single limit)